piuccio/git-promise/README.md

 * `util.extractStatus(output [, lineSeparator])`

-Parse the output of `git status --procelain` and returns an object with
+Parse the output of `git status --porcelain` and returns an object with

 ```
 {